capport-wg/7710bis/README.md

    o  option-len: The length, in octets of the URI.

-   o  URI: The contact URI for the captive portal that the user should
+   o  URI: The URI for the captive portal API endpoint to which the user
-      connect to (encoded following the rules in [RFC3986]).
+      should connect (encoded following the rules in [RFC3986]).

    See [RFC7227], Section 5.7 for more examples of DHCP Options with URIs.

+Kumari & Kline           Expires January 3, 2019                [Page 4]

+Internet-Draft             DHCP Captive-Portal                 July 2018

 2.3.
 The Captive-Portal IPv6 RA Option